A GPS relies on a network of satellites, precise timing, and trilateration techniques to determine the location of a receiver on earth.

-GPS is a common technology that has helped tremendously with outdoor navigation.
-But what about indoors?
-It seems like it would be a simple solution to bring GPS technology inside but it falls short in performance.
+GPS is a common technology that helps tremendously with outdoor navigation.
+But it’s not the same for indoor use.
+Inside, GPS falls short in performance.
+Here’s why:

-When deciding on an indoor navigation technology for your company, you must consider all the benefits and constraints of the technology.
+When deciding on an indoor navigation system for your company, you must consider all the benefits and constraints of the technology.

-It is extremely important to consider the effectiveness and accuracy that each technology provides.
-Mapsted’s patented indoor navigation technology is a great example of how accuracy and effectiveness can be achieved in indoor navigation.
+It is crucial to consider the effectiveness and accuracy each technology provides.
+Mapsted’s patented indoor navigation system is a great example of how accuracy and effectiveness can be achieved in indoor navigation.
 Its quality surpasses any global positioning system device indoors.

-By utilizing over 50 data points, Mapsted’s advanced algorithm can obtain information crucial to the indoor navigation experience.
-The scalability and ease of use ensure uninterrupted navigation services for your facility.
+By utilizing more than 50 data points, Mapsted’s advanced algorithm can obtain information crucial to the indoor navigation experience.
+Scalability and ease of use ensure uninterrupted navigation services for your facility.

 Download our Technology Landscapes whitepaper to learn about how Mapsted outperforms pre-existing technology.Download Whitepaper